eaasi/teleport/README.md

 ### eaasi-web-api

 This directory contains the Express.js web API, which serves as a proxy to the OpenSLX `eaas-server` and provides a service layer for the front end.

-### eaasi-database

-This directory contains scripts related to the PostgreSQL database that provides client application state.

 ### eaasi-nginx